 These three things together could spell disaster for anyone not ready for the events if they are in the affected group and let me explain why.

-Those who have been waiting to get their reverse mortgage for one reason or another may be in for a big surprise if the rates rise later this year as economists for the MBA, Fannie Mae and Freddie Mac predict (economists predict rates increase as soon as September 2015).
+Those who have been waiting to get their reverse mortgage for one reason or another may be in for a big surprise if the rates rise later this year as economists for the MBA, Fannie Mae and Freddie Mac predict (economists predict rates increase).

 Based on the charts above, borrowers waiting for their homes to increase in value or for that next birthday before obtaining their reverse mortgage may find that the gains they expected by waiting are more than erased by the amount they lose from higher rates.